chedim/linker-parser/README.md

 ```
 Classic LL(k) parser would not be able to handle these rule and fail by falling into infinite loop.
 Linker-parser deals with such situation by keeping a list of all tested alternative rules for current position and not re-testing rules that are in that list.
 The list is dropped every time parser changes its current position.

+Alternatively, the order in which variations are tested can be manipulated by marking a variation with `AdjustPriority` annotation.
+Variations are tested in ascending order of their priority level, so variations with smaller priorities are tested first.

 ## Version History
 * 0.5 - Added left-recursion avoidance logic